aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 ### Cluster(object):

 The _[Cluster](./metaheuristiken/genetic_mh/Cluster.py)_ class represents a group of people who start evacuation from a specific residential area (RA) at the same time and head towards a specific rescue point (RP).

 ### ClusterMapper(object):

-The _[ClusterMapper](./metaheuristiken/genetic_mh/ClusterMapper.py)_ class is responsible for organizing a list of residential areas into a specified number of clusters.
+The _[ClusterMapper](./metaheuristiken/genetic_mh/ClusterMapper.py)_ class is responsible for organizing a list of RAs into a specified number of clusters.

 This module provides essential functionality for managing clusters of RPs.
 It supports random
 initialization, where RAs are distributed across clusters in a balanced way based on their population, promoting